eksctl-io/eksctl/README.md

 ### Scaling nodegroup

-The default nodegroup can be scaled by using the `eksctl scale nodegroup` command.
+The initial nodegroup can be scaled by using the `eksctl scale nodegroup` command.
 For example, to scale to 5 nodes:

 ```
 eksctl scale nodegroup --name=<name> --nodes=5